AigensTechnology/AigensSdkCore/README.md

 - sessionId - Member's current session key for CRM access
 - pushId - Provide the push token registered with Google's push service.
 You can set pushId without other member detail for anonymous user.

+Deeplink Data:
+- addItemId - Item to be added when user navigate to order page.
+- addDiscountCode - Discount code to be added automatically.
+- addOfferId - Apply the offer that belong to the user when user checkout.

 ## Plugins